-1. This indicator measures the change over time in the relative amount of annual rainfall delivered by large, single-day precipitation events.
+Measures in the relative amount of annual rainfall delivered by large, single-day precipitation events shows change over time.
 Extreme precipitation events are defined as days with precipitation in the top 1 percent of all days with precipitation.

 Just as water is fundamental to life, precipitation is integral to society and ecosystems.
 Ecosystems, human systems, and human practices have evolved to fit the expected patterns of precipitation intensity, amount, and timing.
 This indicator focuses on the observed changes in the intensity aspect of precipitation.

 Runoff from heavy precipitation events literally shapes the landscape, as floods and flash floods carve out valleys and arroyos and deposit sediment on floodplains.
 Thus, ecosystems, even in relatively dry regions, often reflect the nature and historic patterns of flood events.